Dance title Kairaishi

 History

-The actor Bandô Mitsugorô III performed in September 1810 at the Ichimuraza a 3-role hengemono, which was titled "Mata Atarashiku Mitsu no Sakazuki", One of these roles, the street performer, survived and became the dance "Kairaishi".
+The actor Bandô Mitsugorô III performed in the 9th lunar month of 1810 at the Ichimuraza a 3-role hengemono, which was entitled "Mata Atarashiku Mitsu no Sakazuki", One of these roles, the street performer, survived and became the dance "Kairaishi".

 Kiyomoto